nojronatron/nojronatron.github.io/continuing-education/generics-java-strongtypelangs.md

 Primitives allocate less memory than Types.

-Primitives cannot be used as a Type Parameter in the generic declaration.
+Primitives cannot be used as a Type Parameter in the generic declaration at this time.

-Primitives can utilize comparison operators like '< > !=' etc, Types cannot.
+Primitives can utilize comparison operators like `<` `>` `!=` etc.

 List of Java SE 8 Primitives: